aws-solutions/amazon-s3-glacier-refreezer/README.md

 During the copy operation process, Amazon DynamoDB is used to keep track of the status of the archive copies, where the copy operation progress is visibile through the provided Amazon CloudWatch dashboard.

+## Anonymous metric collection

+This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/amazon-s3-glacier-refreezer/collection-of-operational-metrics.html).

+The following data points are collected:

+- Region
+- Target Storage Class
+- Vault Archive Count
+- Vault Size
+- Solution version

 ## Deployment

 > **Please ensure you test the solutions prior running it against any production vaults.**